jopemachine/awesome-stars/README.md

 - [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The missing package manager for macOS (or Linux)
 - [github/markup](https://github.com/github/markup) - Determines which markup library to use to render a content file (e.g. README) on GitHub
 - [JeffGuKang/react-native-tutorial](https://github.com/JeffGuKang/react-native-tutorial) - React Native Tutorial For Beginners - 2019
+- [fnando/i18n-js](https://github.com/fnando/i18n-js) - It's a small library to provide the I18n translations on the Javascript.
+It comes with Rails support.
 - [mollax/fanatstical_korean_alfred_workflow](https://github.com/mollax/fanatstical_korean_alfred_workflow) - Fantastical 자연어 기반 일정 추가 workflow
 - [rtoshiro/alfred-workflows-addcalendarevent](https://github.com/rtoshiro/alfred-workflows-addcalendarevent) - Workflow for Alfred 2 (and 3) to add an event in Calendar.
 - [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby